carlocolantuoni/NeocortexDevelopment_Sonthalia2024/exprs.IN_NeMO.OUT.md

 ## 3. Run the function

-`Counts.IN.SeuratDimRedNeMO.OUT.TRIM.R` prepares processed expression data and associated metadata for upload to the NeMO Analytics platform.
+`exprs.IN_NeMO.OUT.R` prepares processed expression data and associated metadata for upload to the NeMO Analytics platform.
 It takes in a gene expression matrix, cell/sample metadata, and gene metadata, and then packages these inputs into NeMO-compatible outputs.
 The function generates both an .xlsx metadata file and a .tar.gz data archive, which can be uploaded to NeMO Platform.

 The next section will explain each of the arguments in the `exprs.IN_NeMO.OUT.R` function